HuyaneMatsu/Koishi/README.md

 # Koishi
 The most awesome bot built with Hata no Kokoro's Discord API wrapper.

-When setupping Koishi, create an importable file, called `config.py`, what's structure should be the following:
+When setting up Koishi, create an importable `config.py` file, whose structure should be the following:
 ```python
 MARISA_MODE = True              # (bool) Whether Marisa or the other clients should run up.